algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### Express.JS Installation

 To install Express.JS you need to have Node.JS already installed.
 You can refer to [this section](#nodejs-installation).
-You could follow the installation guide in the Express.JS [official website](https://expressjs.com/en/starter/installing.html).
+You can follow the installation guide on the Express.JS [official website](https://expressjs.com/en/starter/installing.html).

 1. Open your command prompt window, then navigate to your repository.
 2. Create the folder that will contain your repository, then navigate through it.